 Have an emergency?
 Give the hospital a call to let us know your coming in.
 Is your dog down?
 Are you unable to get your cat in the carrier?
 There are options to help you get them here.
 If your dog is on the heavy side and is not able to stand, we recommend rolling them onto a strong blanket.
 This is a two to three person job but the blanket is an easy way to carry your pet to the car.
 We have staff and gurneys to assist you and your pet when you get here.
 Just let us know so we can be better prepared.
 If you are unable to get your cat to go in their carrier, use of a laundry basket (with a lid) or large container will help.
 Make sure that there are always holes for your cat to breathe.
 We require that all cats in our hospital be in a carrier to make transport from the car to the hospital and to the treatment area safer, easier and less stressful for your cat.
 Do you know your cat hates the carrier?
 Get prepared ahead of time in case an emergency arises.
 Find what your cat does prefer to go in and use that.
 Many cats prefer larger spaces for travel such as a large box or a larger carrier.
 We also recommend spending some time showing your cat that the carrier is not such a bad thing.
 Use treats and leave it out for them to explore.

-When arriving at our hospital with an emergency a triage will be called, which means the veterinary nurse will come quickly assess your pet to interpret how emergent the situation is.
+When arriving at our hospital with an emergency, a triage will be called, which means the veterinary nurse will come quickly assess your pet to interpret how emergent the situation is.
 They will likely look at your pets mouth to check their gum color and ask you a variety of questions to gain some more information.
-We, of course, prefer that your pet stay with you during the wait to see a doctor but the technician may ask you to take your pet into treatment in order to gain a better understanding of what is going on.
+We, of course, prefer that your pet stay with you during the wait to see a doctor but the technician may ask you to take your pet into treatment in order to get a better understanding of what is going on.